daltyboy11/daltyboy11.github.io/_posts/2021-10-03-requiem-for-a-social-media-addict-part-1.md

 ---
 layout: post
-title: Requiem for a social media addict: part 1
+title: Requiem for a social media addict part 1
 ---

 It's the middle of the day and I'm trying to solve a hard problem at work.
 I'm on